juxtapo9090/juxtapo9090/README.md

 ## 🧠 What I Actually Do

-My day job is in Oil & Gas.
-My nights look different.
+My day job is in fiber optic stuff , muscle grunt works.
+My nights look different,brain job feeding time.

 For the past few years I've been building AI agent systems — autonomous pipelines, multi-model orchestration, cross-platform tooling — entirely self-funded, self-directed, zero team.
 Not as a hobby.
 As a compulsion.
 My brain produces *what if* statements faster than I can ship them.